le-nn/moden-circles-ui-for-fitbit-clock-face/README.md

 The light green circle represents the long hands of a clock (min).
 The blue circle represents the short hands of the clock (hour).

-All colors can be changed from the settings
+All colors can be changed from the settings.
+If you are using an unsupported sensor, ```NONE``` will be displayed.

 ### Development